 The Audit Committee is established by the Board of Directors to assist it in performing its oversight responsibilities and also to oversee and assess the efficiency and appropriateness of implementation of risk management process of ANZ Thai.
 The committee members are;

-1. Mr. Padungdej Indralak Chairman, Independent Director 2.
-Mr. Bandid Nijathaworn Independent Director 3.
-Mr. James Joseph Wise Independent Director Ms. Wiwan Chanakot Head of Internal Audit, Secretary
+1. Mr. Padungdej Indralak Chairman, Independent Director

+Mr. Bandid Nijathaworn Independent Director Mr. James Joseph Wise Independent Director

+Ms. Wiwan Chanakot Head of Internal Audit, Secretary

-The Audit Committee held 4 meetings during year 2018, with 100% participation in all meetings.
+The Audit Committee held four meetings during year 2019.